 Handling Sensitive or Restricted Data

-We welcome inquiries of any nature; however, in most cases we will refer you to the Security Team of UCI Office of Information Technology.
-These contacts are most useful:
+We welcome inquiries of any nature; however, in most cases we will refer you to the Information Security at OIT or UC Irvine Health's Research Compliance Office.

 See also: